magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to customize the adminhtml catalog attribute set main block
+*  If one wants to customize the adminhtml catalog attribute set main block

 ### 15. adminhtml_catalog_product_attribute_set_toolbar_main_html_before